Last Updated on

 Now that we’ve talked a bit about loyalty, let’s talk about our picks for 15 of the most loyal dog breeds.

-You might associate the St Bernard dog with rabid Cujo or rowdy Beethoven.
+You might associate the Saint Bernard dog with rabid Cujo or rowdy Beethoven.
 However, the Saint Bernard was bred to rescue people from avalanches.

 These days, a St Bernard is more likely to be a large lapdog than a rescue dog.
 However, those instincts to help people are still there, and they’ll do nearly anything for their family.